Supernovae neutrino detection via coherent scattering off silicon nuclei: Event Rate and Discussion

 where $b=0.845$, $b_0 = 42.66$ and $b_1 = 0.067$.

-The upper panel of Figure \ref{fig:eventRateNakWeak} shows the results of the differential event rate as a function of the recoil energy for a supernova located $10$ kpc away considering the Nakazato weakest model and $1$ kilogram of silicon detector mass with CONNIE efficiency.
+The upper panel of Figure \ref{fig:eventRateNakWeak} shows the results of the differential event rate as a function of the ionization energy for a supernova located $10$ kpc away considering the Nakazato weakest model and $1$ kilogram of silicon detector mass with CONNIE efficiency.
 The distance of $10$ kpc corresponds approximately to the distance between the Earth and the center of the galaxy.
-The lower panel of Figure \ref{fig:eventRateNakWeak} shows the same, but considering a SN at a distance of $196$ pc, which corresponds to the distance to the red supergiant Betelgeuse.
-From the figure, it can be seen that $\nu_e$ contributes mostly to the event rate, whereas $\bar \nu_e$ and $\nu_x$ have very similar outputs.
+The lower panel of Figure \ref{fig:eventRateNakWeak} shows the same, but considering the Livermore model and a SN at a distance of $196$ pc, which corresponds to the distance to the red supergiant Betelgeuse.
+From the figure, it can be seen that, although the slightly enhancement of $\nu_e$ flux at low energies, in general all flavors have similar outputs.
 However, when considering the contribution from all muonic and tauonic neutrinos, i.e. four times the $\nu_x$ curve, one can see that their signal is greater than the joined signal from $\nu_e$ and $\bar \nu_e$.

-The total number of observable SN neutrino events of all flavors $N_{obs}$ can be obtained by integrating the realistic differential event rate over all values of nuclear recoil energies:
+The total number of observable SN neutrino events of all flavors $N_{obs}$ can be obtained by integrating the realistic differential event rate over all values of ionization energies: